taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 2

-Asoka: *"Ok Iri, how many hours until sunrise?"*
+Asoka: *"Ok Iri, how long until sunrise?"*

-Iri: *"Probably only 4...I wish we'd had a chance to grab more food..."*
+Iri: *"Only 4 hours..."*

-Asoka: *"We're just gonna have to manage.
-So!
-I say we run for at least 3 hours before looking for someplace to hide from the sun."*
+Asoka: *"In that case, I say we run for 3 hours, walk for 2, then look for shade.
+Yeah?"*

-Iri: *"Just remember, you've been crawling in between the walls of a double-hulled warship for the last 28 days--"*
+Iri: *"Just remember, you've been sitting in the bilge of a submarine for the last 12 days--"*

 Asoka is already running, Iri clinging to their neck for dear life.